saikojosh/Config-Ninja/README.md

 ```
 Where `env` is the name of your config file e.g. `staging.config.json`.

+## Specify Options
+You can also specify some options when instantiating Config-Ninja.
+All options are optional.

+* **configInFilename** `true` Set false if you want to your config filenames to be in the format of "development.json" instead of the default "development.config.json".

 ## Setup Config Files
 Typically you will need 2 config files, one for `production` and one for `development`.
 You may also want config files for other enviroments such as `staging`.